Cathy Corison: Career

 Upon moving to Napa, she started working in the tasting room at Sterling Vineyards and at a wine shop.
 During this time, she was getting her master's degree at the University of California, Davis.
 She was told by her professor that she would not get a job in Napa Valley because she was a woman.
 She tried to get a job at Freemark Abbey and was initially denied the job.
 Part of the reasons the owners gave was because she was too short and they believed she could not work in the wine cellar.
-She almost started working at Christian Brothers in the enology lab.

 As part of a larger pattern of sexism in the wine industry at the time, many women worked in labs and weren't allowed to be winemakers.
 Corison decided against working in the lab and in 1978 she persevered, applied again, and became an intern at Freemark Abbey.
 She eventually became an assistant winemaker for the winery.
-She then was winemaker for Yverdon before joining Chappellet Winery - in 1980 - as head winemaker, working there for almost ten years.
+She then was winemaker for Yverdon before joining Chappellet Vineyard - in 1980 - as head winemaker, working there for almost ten years.
 At Chappellet she was able to focus on developing her skills at creating Cabernet Sauvignon wines.
 She prefers wines with moderate alcohol content.
 Her winemaking is largely non-interventionist, with gentleness at every step.

 Corison Winery

-She founded her own winery, Corison Winery, in 1987.
+She founded her own winery, Corison Winery, in 1987, thus becoming the first woman winemaker/proprietor in the Napa Valley.
 The winery is located in St. Helena, California in a barn designed and orchestrated by Corison's husband, William Martin.
 Corison Winery makes Cabernet Sauvignon and Cabernet Franc, as well as a tiny amount of Gewürztraminer, Reisling and Rosé, and produces 3,000 cases a year.
 The winery makes a Kronos Vineyard Cabernet Sauvignon, a Sunbasket Vineyard Cabernet Sauvignon, and a Napa Valley Cabernet Sauvignon.
 The Kronos and Sunbasket are estate wines, made from CCOF certified organic grapes.
 The vineyards are mostly dry farmed.
 The Kronos grapes come from one of the oldest vineyards in Napa Valley, planted in 1971.
 The Napa Valley Cabernet comes from benchland between Rutherford and St. Helena in the Napa Valley.
-The Corazón Gewürztraminer comes from the Moon Mountain AVA.
+The Corazón Gewürztraminer comes from the Anderson Valley AVA.

+Sustainability

+From the beginning, sustainability has always been a core value at Corison, to produce world-class Cabernet Sauvignon with integrity.
+One of Cathy's founding principles was to minimize negative impacts on the environment.
+The winery and estate vineyards are Napa Green certified, and the estate vineyards are certified organic by CCOF.
+In 2025 the winery received the Golden Vines Sustainability Award, from Liquid Icons in London.